 The Defeat Of Ravana

-The celebrations of Vijaya Dashami also mark the defeat of the Rakshasa King Ravan.
-It is said that it was on the day of Vijaya Dashami that Lord Rama finally killed the evil Ravana and rescued his wife Sita from his clutches.
-This occasion is also celebrated as Dussehra in various parts of the country.
+The celebrations of Vijaya Dashami also mark the defeat of the Rakshasa King Ravana.
+It is said that it was on the day of Vijaya Dashami that Lord Rama finally killed the tyrant Ravana and rescued his wife Sita from his clutches.
+This occasion is also known as Dussehra in various parts of the country.

 The End Of Exile For The Pandavas

-The Pandavas had to go on an exile of 12 years and 1 year of Agyatvaas, when they lost a game of dice to their cousins, the Kauravas.
-The day of Vijaya Dashami marks the day that the Agyatvas period in the exile was over and the Pandavas were free to come back into the public eyes.
+According to the Mahabharata, the Pandavas had to go on an exile of 12 years and 1 year of Agyatvaas, when they had lost the game of dice to their cousins, the Kauravas.
+Agyatvaas refers to when one is supposed not to reveal his identity before the public.
+The day of Vijaya Dashami marks the day that the Agyatvas period in the exile was over and the Pandavas were free to come back and reveal their identity in the eyes of the public.

-It is said that on the day of Bijoya Dashami, the Goddess got back to her husband Lord Shiva having completed the reason of taking up her avatar.
+It is said that on the day of Bijoya Dashami, the Goddess got back to her husband Lord Shiva having achieved the aim behind taking the avatar as Durga.
 After killing the demon Mahishasura, the Goddess returned to her home to reside with Lord Shiva as Goddess Parvati.
 The devotees worship Goddess Durga for 9 days and then perform Visarjan on the Bijoya Dashami day.
 It is seen as a ritual that resembles the return of a bride back to her husband's home.